b-aaz/ssnip/README.md

 iabbr <buffer> sg Global snipet?<C-o>:call ssnip#Activate_snipets('globalsnips')<CR>
 ```

-The directory structure of the "snips" folder will look like this :
+The directory structure of the "snips" folder could look like this :

 ```
 ~/.vim/snips/